bedrocksystems/BRiCk/doc/sphinx/object_layout.rst

   void do_dma() {
     struct dma_struct *ptr = dma_address;
+    // This example ignores many concerns including (but not limited to):
+    // - UB via data-races
+    // - the compiler reordering writes
+    // - endianness
+    // - alignment
-    // This example ignores concerns about UB via data-races or the compiler reordering writes or endianness concerns or alignment ptr->a = ...; // (1) This write must go to dma_address + 0 ptr->b = ...; // (2) This write must go to dma_address + 8
+    ptr->a = ...; // (1) This write must go to dma_address + 0
+    ptr->b = ...; // (2) This write must go to dma_address + 8
   }